 With all of the crunchy goodness layered on top of a warm, fresh, sweet bread, this overnight French toast casserole could not be a better breakfast.
 This is the perfect make ahead morning dish for anything from a lazy Sunday morning or holiday brunch to Christmas morning or Mother’s day.

 One of the great things about this French toast bake is that you can prep it ahead and it’s ready the next morning.
 But you can also try it in a slow cooker — any way you slice it, it’s way easier than standing in front of the stove making individual slices of french toast.

 If you’re looking for a quick and easy breakfast casserole, look no further — you’ll love this sweet breakfast treat!

 What's In This Article

-- Make ahead – You can make this breakfast bake ahead for holidays or a home-based brunch, then throw it in the oven.
+- Make ahead – The best part is that you can make this breakfast bake ahead for holidays or a home-based brunch, then throw it in the oven.

 - Perfect for parties – If you’re a holiday guest, bring this to satisfy sweet cravings.

-- Easy – You can throw this french toast recipe together super fast and look like a star with the final results.
+- Easy – You can throw this easy french toast casserole recipe together super fast and look like a star with the final results.